gparraMstr/censys-assessment/README.md

 ### Backend Environment Variables

-The backend requires the following variables to securely interact with the Censys REST API:
+The backend requires the following variables to securely interact with the Censys Search REST API:
 - `CENSYS_API_ID`: Your unique API ID for Censys.
 - `CENSYS_API_SECRET`: Your secret key for Censys API authentication.
 - `CENSYS_API_URL`: The endpoint URL for the Censys Search REST API.